francescobraicovich/Missing_Knowledge_Links_WIkipedia/README.md

 ### 2. `build_graph.py`

 This script is responsible for constructing a graph where nodes represent Wikipedia pages and edges represent links between them.
 The graph is built using data from Wikipedia and applying various filtering and processing techniques to ensure the relevance and quality of the links.
+Given a certain depth and a starting page, the graph is built by including all wikipedia pages that are at distance equal to the depth from the starting page.
+After this first step, the graph is completed by adding all links between nodes that are already in the graph.
+This is the lengthiest part of the process given the elevated number of api requests.

 #### Dependencies
 The script uses the following libraries: